Skip to content

 finance_tools = YahooFinanceToolSpec().to_tool_list()

-This is just a regular array, so we can use Python's extend method to add our own tools to the mix:
+A tool list is just an array, so we can use Python's extend method to add our own tools to the mix:

 print(response)